Mitra-Pidaparti/Classification/README.md

 - Learning OpenCV libray is pretty useful: Here is the documentation, play around with some images:)[OpenCV](https://docs.opencv.org/3.4/d6/d00/tutorial_py_root.html)

 **Image Augmentation**:
-- Image augmentation creates diverse versions of similar images through transformations like rotation, brightness, and scale changes.
+- Image augmentation `creates diverse versions of similar images through transformations like rotation, brightness, and scale changes`.
 By exposing the model to a broader range of training examples, it learns to recognize subjects in different situations, enhancing its ability to handle real-world variations.
 This expands the training dataset, improving model generalization and performance.
 - `Image Augmentation is only applied to the training set`
 - The `ImageDataGenerator` class from Keras generates batches of image data with real-time data augmentation.
   Example: For an image like this: